Pranay92/hapi-next/README.md

 **series.background(request,reply)** Starts invoking functions and immediately sents back a success response without waiting for any of the function to execute.
 Ideal for initiating background jobs that do not require monitoring.

+**series.parallel(request,reply)** Works similar to .background() except that each function in the chain must return a promise and the response is sent only when all of the functions have resolved succesfully.

 #### What about reply() ?

 You're free to call reply() anywhere in the function chain.
 This will just stop calling the next function in the chain and send the response directly to the client. hapi-next **DOES NOT** overrides the `reply()` method.